 ASSISTANCE REQUESTS:

-The CS Supervisor or his/her designee may occasionally call upon the assistance of GPD for investigative follow-up of other crimes or incidents.
+The CS Director or his/her designee may occasionally call upon the assistance of GPD for investigative follow-up of other crimes or incidents.
 Any requests for follow-up will normally be addressed to the Watch Commander but may be made to the Investigations Division Supervisor.

 CASE NUMBERING: